chemist/nemesis/readme.md

 ### Bypass preprocessing, e.g. use custom imports

 Define `main`, i.e. add `main = run nemesis` in the code.
-The preprocessor look for the function main, if it's defined, it skip preprocessing, and Nemesis because pure EDSL that can be run by `runhaskell`.
+The preprocessor look for the function main, if it's defined, it skip preprocessing.

+This enables Nemesis to because pure EDSL in Haskell, which can be invoked by `runghc`.

 For example: